 Ingredient Notes

-- Coffee: Start with a base of strong brewed coffee, espresso, or cold brew coffee for this delicious drink.
+- Coffee: Start with a base of strong brewed coffee, espresso, or cold brew coffee; dealer’s choice.
 Keep it unsweetened since we’ll sweeten it later.

 - Milk or milk alternative: Choose your favorite milk or non-dairy milk.
 Any type will work!
-I’m prefer almond milk, oat milk, or coconut milk.
+I prefer almond milk, oat milk, or coconut milk.

 - Pure pumpkin puree: Yes, this homemade pumpkin spice latte is made with real pumpkin puree!
-It will add real pumpkin flavor and a little fiber to fill you up.
+It will add actual pumpkin flavor and a little fiber to fill you up.

 - Pure maple syrup: Instead of regular syrup, use maple syrup.
 It has just as much sweetness and will add a delicious fall flavor.